 Recreational water provides opportunities for exercise, play and relaxation.

 Water quality guidelines are benchmarks for water quality parameters to protect water used for recreation.

 Water Quality Guidelines for Aquatic Life, Wildlife & Agriculture

 Ambient water quality guidelines are benchmarks for water quality parameters to protect aquatic life, wildlife, livestock & irrigation.

 Water Quality Objectives

-To manage fresh and marine water quality, water quality objectives may be developed for specific water bodies to protect water uses in that watershed.
+To manage fresh and marine water quality, water quality objectives may be developed for specific water bodies to protect water values in that watershed.